hconcessa/facemask-recognition/README.md

 <p>
   To test the trained model using an image, run the script <a href="https://github.com/hconcessa/facemask-recognition/blob/main/src/application/detect-by-image.py">detect-by-image.py</a>.
-To use your image, change the directory indicated in the imageExamplePath variable of the script to the image you are going to use.
+To use your image, change the directory in the imageExamplePath variable of the script to the image path that you are going to use.
 </p>

 <h4>Before running the script:</h4>